RyanMillerC/build-notifier/README.md

 ## Description

 Build-notifier is a GitHub bot to comment on all new pull requests.
-Bot will comment with a predefinded message including a URL to a build of the requested PR.
+This bot will comment with a predefinded message including a URL to a build of the requested PR.
 This assumes that all PRs are being deployed to a specific URL for testing under a resource name matching the PR branch name.
 For example, a link to, `http://devopsmachine.com/PRs/add-spacing-to-navbar`, would be added to the bot's comment on a PR to merge the branch, `add-spacing-to-navbar`, into master.
 In this example, `http://devopsmachine.com/PRs`, is where all builds are being deployed, each under a seperate resource suffix matching the branch name.

 The notification message and deployment location are configured in, `.github/build-notifier.yml`, on the target repo.
 There are two values that must be set in the configuration file: